Last updated February 2019

 Sidewalk Prioritization Plan & ADA Transition Plan

-The City is currently conducting a sidewalk study to evaluate and update how new sidewalk projects are prioritized.
-In addition, the City will be completing a State required plan to bring existing sidewalks to ADA (Americans with Disabilities Act) standards.
-The sidewalk study will conclude in 2018 and information from the study will be included in the TMP when it is updated prior to 2023.
+The City has concluded a sidewalk study to evaluate and update how new sidewalk projects are prioritized.
+In addition, the City conducted an evaluation of existing sidewalk facilities and is developing an ADA Transition Plan, a State required plan to bring existing sidewalks to ADA (Americans with Disabilities Act) standards.
+Updates to the TMP have been passed in Ordinance 845 (listed under amendments on this page) as a result of the adoption of the Sidewalk Prioritization Plan (2018).